matjaz99/simple-logger/README.md

-Load the properties in Java:
+Load the properties into SimpleLogger and start logging:

 ```java
 Properties p = new Properties();